pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 {{%/notice%}}

 {{% notice warning %}}
-From Release 46.R152 macOS 10.12 is the minimum requirement
 **The pascom client version 56.
 R659 onwards is compatible with pascom phone system server versions 17, 18 and 19.**
+From Release 46.R152 macOS 10.12 is the minimum requirement.

 For client versions compatible with older phone system versions, please visit our [Release Archive](https://www.pascom.net/en/downloads/#release-archive).
 {{% /notice %}}